ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### CIO
 {: #cio}

-CIO (Coroutine-based I/O) is a Ktor implementation with no additional dependencies and fully asynchronous.
+CIO (Coroutine-based I/O) is a Ktor implementation with no additional dependencies and is fully asynchronous.
 It only supports HTTP/1.x for now.

 CIO provides `maxConnectionsCount` and a `endpointConfig` for configuring.